World-Class Venue, Outdated Website

 User Testing with Assistive Technology

-Conduct usability testing with screen reader users and keyboard-only users to validate accessibility improvements in real-world scenarios.
+Validate redesigned flows with screen reader users and keyboard-only users in realistic task scenarios.

 Ongoing Accessibility Monitoring